jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/parsers/parse_detect_mime.md

 ### Error response

 The parsing failed.
-The reason is provided in the content.
+The reason why is provided in the content.

 **HTTP code:**
 500